 Persian choral music in general is reffered to works by Persian (Iranian) composers for choir or works which have been written for choir based on Persian music/poetry.

-Western "Choir" (as an aspect of Western art music) was introduced to the Persians in early 20th century; when Tehran Conservatory created a choir of the students.
+Western "Choir" (as an aspect of Western art music) was introduced to the Persians in early 20th century; when the Tehran Conservatory created a choral group for the students.
 They later cooperated with Tehran Symphony Orchestra as well but the repertoire was totally Western classical works.

 1940s : Rubik Gregorian Arrangements

-It seems Rubik (Ruben) Gregorian (1915 - 1991) should be called the pioneer composer to create "Persian Choral Music".
+It seems Rubik (Ruben) Gregorian (1915 - 1991) should be called the pioneer composer who wrote "Persian Choral Music" for the first time.

 Gregorian was a gifted violinisted and composer who was the director of Tehran Conservatory of Music and Tehran Symphony Orchestra for few years.
 In 1951 he moved to the United States and continued his works mainly at the Boston Conservatory of Music.